markmi/acpphint/acpphint_src/Code_issues_vs_original_HINTs.md

 high end of what is accessed.

-pthreads HINT had similar problems for sizeof(DSIZE) and sizeof(ISIZE) in its calculations.
+pthreads HINT had similar problems for sizeof(DSIZE) and sizeof(ISIZE) use in its calculations.

 This variation on HINT uses the total size for its equivalent of all 3 and accounts for the